grafana/grafana/docs/sources/installation/configuration.md

 ### data_source_proxy_whitelist

 Define a white list of allowed ips/domains to use in data sources.
 Format: `ip_or_domain:port` separated by spaces.
+This feature is currently not available for postgresql, mysql and mssql datasources.

 ### cookie_secure